 Not to turn this blog into science-fiction, but the survival of mankind is a big problem that calls for a big solution.
 For Musk, that meant taking a big risk.
 In making the leap from car production to rockets, he put his company and reputation on the line, along with a lot of money.
 He didn’t need to take the risk.
 He could have kept making cars and being rich, but instead, he saw the next level of his growth and went after it.

 Before my agency days, I got my feet wet designing apparel for Adidas.
 It was a great job for a few years, but it didn’t provide the challenges I needed to face in order to grow as a designer.
 I decided to leave my cushy job at Adidas to return to school and build out a skillset in advertising and marketing.
 Fast forward almost a decade and the gamble paid off.
 At Stryve, I have unlimited opportunities to work on challenging projects, like branding Catalyst137.
 Had I stayed comfortable and played it safe, I would have missed out on the opportunities and experiences that have made me the designer I am today.

 As mentioned in National Geographic’s documentary, we don’t build a new airplane for every flight, so why were rockets any different?

 Because NASA spent decades doing things one way.
 When they used a new rocket for each trip, it became the norm.
-It became the “best practices” of space exploration.
+It became the “best practice” of space exploration.
 It made sense in the beginning when the technology wasn’t there.
 SpaceX itself had to form in order to finance the research.
 Take a step back and really it boils down to one person saying, “This isn’t working anymore,” and changing it.